 Application to Replace Naturalization Certificate

-The N-565 is strictly for re-issuing citizenship documentation when citizenship has already been granted.
+The N-565 application is strictly for re-issuing citizenship documentation when citizenship has already been granted.
 Do not file Form N-565 for the following reasons:

 - Permanent residents applying for U.S. citizenship should not file Form N-565.
 Instead, use Form N-400, Application for Naturalization.